Doddiscombsleigh: Town Barton

-Town Barton - which lies between the church of St Michael and The NoBody Inn is the historic Manor house; also known as the Capital Messuage or Mansion House of Doddiscombsleigh.
+Town Barton – which lies between the church of St Michael and The NoBody Inn is the historic Manor house; also known as the Capital Messuage or Mansion House of Doddiscombsleigh.
 The current building in a 17th-century grade II listed building.

-The first record of Town Barton was in the Domesday Book of 1086 when Doddiscombsleigh was known as Terra Godeboldi under the reign of one Godbold the Bowman.
-Town Barton was the Capital Barton (Manor House) for Godbold`s Domesday Estates.
+The first record of Town Barton was in the Domesday Book of 1086, when Doddiscombsleigh was known as Terra Godeboldi under the reign of one Godbold the Bowman.
+Town Barton was the Capital Barton (Manor House) for Godbold’s Domesday Estates.

-This makes it one of the very rare instances of a property truly being specifically traceable to where a Doomsday owner dwelt.
+This makes it one of the very rare instances of a property truly being specifically traceable to where a Domesday owner dwelt.
 The manor of Doddiscombsleigh was also known as Legh-Peverel, but the name was dropped when the manor changed hands, with a Sir Ralph Doddescomb being recorded as living in the old mansion house in the reign of Henry III (1216-1272).

 Town Barton was renowned for its twenty acres of apple orchards which produced "remarkably fine cider", no doubt supplying the local hostelries.